solnet-aquarium/solnet-stop-game/README.md

 ### Learn ###

   We use javascript to write this game, but is not hard to learn, you can learn Javascript for free.
-  You can start learn using [Microsoft Academy for absolute beginners] (https://mva.microsoft.com/en-us/training-courses/javascript-fundamentals-for-absolute-beginners-14194).
+  You can start learn using [Microsoft Academy for absolute beginner](https://mva.microsoft.com/en-us/training-courses/javascript-fundamentals-for-absolute-beginners-14194).

 ### Setup ###